Close

 Step 7: Collect Your Visa

-Retrieve your processed passport and visa documentation.
-Verify all details immediately before leaving the collection point to ensure accuracy and completeness.
+Retrieve your processed passport and visa documentation once approval is granted.
+Verify all details immediately upon collection to ensure accuracy and completeness, including spelling of your name, passport number, validity dates, and number of entries permitted.